tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 #### Configure your workspace

-Now that we have the IP address for where we need to connect to, let's make sure that our workspace is in good shape to begin communicating with it.
+Now that we have the IP address for where we need to connect, let's make sure that our workspace is in good shape to begin communicating with it.
 The first thing we need to do is reconnect to our tool-box container.
-We can do this again by running `k exec -it tool-box-64f5d796-2db66 /bin/bash`.
+We can do this again by running `kubectl exec -it tool-box-64f5d796-2db66 /bin/bash`.
 Once we're dropped back in our terminal we need to do a few things
 - Retrieve our private key
-- Configure an ansible inventory
+- Configure an Ansible inventory
-- Create a simple ansible playbook
+- Create a simple Ansible playbook

 ##### Retrieve Private Key and Test Connectivity

-The first thing to do here is easy.
-We just need to curl down our private key from the repo noted above (if you chose to stick with the provided public key).
-We could get fancier and just mount this key in as part of our deployment, but again the point here was to keep things as simple as possible to start, so I will continue to do the same here.
+We need use `curl` to download our private key from the repository noted above (if you chose to use the example-provided public key).
+We could get fancier and  mount the key in as part of our deployment, but the point here was to keep things as simple as possible to start.

-So to get our key into the right space and with the right permissions, let's run the following:
+To get our key into the right space with the right permissions, run the following:

 ```
 mkdir -p /home/toolbox/.ssh